 When your happiness is rooted in all sorts of things, not just him, you will never have to watch what you say or do for fear of coming off as needy because you will never be needy.

-I met this guy a while ago, let’s call him C. He was a bartender at a restaurant I used to frequent and after several flirty exchanges, he finally asked for my number.
+I met this guy years ago, let’s call him Craig.
+He was a bartender at a restaurant I used to frequent and after several flirty exchanges, he finally asked for my number.
 On the night of our first date, I had to delay our meeting time by a few hours because I forgot I was supposed to be having dinner with some friends.
-When I eventually met up with Craig at the bar, the first things he said after our friendly hellos and my apology for changing things around last minute was: “I like that you didn’t cancel on your friends.
+When I eventually met up with Craig at the bar, the first thing he said after our friendly hellos and my apology for changing things around last minute was: “I like that you didn’t cancel on your friends.
 It shows a lot about you and made me even more excited to see you.”

-Since C and I lived somewhat of a distance away (maybe about 40 mins) I went out of my way to see him when it was convenient for him.
+I was off to a great start, but that didn’t last.
+Since Craig and I lived somewhat of a distance away (maybe about 40 minutes) I went out of my way to see him when it was convenient for him.
 There were forces working against us and I didn’t want to make things worse by being unaccommodating.
 My schedule was more flexible than his so it made sense that I should work around his schedule, right?

-I’ve dated many more blokes since C and let me tell you, whenever I’ve been overly available I went through that same cycle.
+I dated many, many guys after Craig and let me tell you, whenever I’ve been overly available I went through that same cycle.
 They say insanity is doing the same thing over and over and expecting different results.
 If this is true, those men in the white coats should have been on me like white on rice.
 The problem is I hadn’t worked on myself.
 I had a very needy mindset and I derived way too much of my self-worth from how men responded to be.
 This is not what confidence looks like.
 (To know what it does look like, check out this article: 10 Things Confident People Do Differently in Dating and Relationships.)